syall/finite-automata/README.md

   ✓ Accept 1 Non-deterministic Path
 ```

-#### Null Transitions
+### Null Transitions

 For the NFA Class, one of the challenges I had to tackle was the implementation of null transitions.

-Before every transition, the set of possible states that an input could be must include any states that can be reached with a null transition, and any states that can be reached with a null transition from those states..., etc.
+Before every transition, the set of possible states that an input could be in must include any states that can be reached with a null transition, and any states that can be reached with a null transition from those states, and again, and again.

-I realized that this would require state traversal of the finite automaton, so I decided to implement a depth-first search to reach all of the possible states.
+I realized that this would require state traversal of the finite automaton, so I decided to implement a depth-first search to reach all of the possible states given the null transitions.

 However, even after a successful implementation of DFS, some test cases still failed although I expected it to pass!